Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/364-ethernet-port-detection.md

     [Test cases common documentation](#test-cases-common-documentation) section.
 1. Know in advance how many and which Ethernet controllers are expected on the DUT.
+1. Make sure the DUT has reliable network connection for querying the PCI database.

 **Test steps**